PlqnK/csgo-cfg/README.md

 This CS:GO config comes from years of accumulating information from various sources and maintaining it up to date with every game update introducing new features and deprecating others.

-Some part of the README are based on a great reddit post by /u/birkir <https://www.reddit.com/r/GlobalOffensive/comments/8ax858/updated_csgo_tips_configs_and_more/>.
+## Attribution and useful resources

-This project also includes the wonderful Orel's Text Mod available here <https://gamebanana.com/gamefiles/3711> that will greatly simplify radio messages displayed in the chat.
+This project includes the wonderful Orel's Text Mod available here: <https://gamebanana.com/gamefiles/3711>, that will greatly simplify radio messages displayed in the chat.

+Some part of the README are based on a great reddit post by /u/birkir: <https://www.reddit.com/r/GlobalOffensive/comments/8ax858/updated_csgo_tips_configs_and_more/>.

 You can find a list of all the available CS:GO Cvars here: <https://developer.valvesoftware.com/wiki/List_of_CS:GO_Cvars>, it contains a description and the possible value of every one of them.

-And you can follow this awesome repository: <https://github.com/funeralchris/csgo-list-of-cvars> which keeps a changelog on CS:GO Cvars since september 2018.
+And you can follow this awesome repository: <https://github.com/funeralchris/csgo-list-of-cvars>, which keeps a changelog on CS:GO Cvars since september 2018.
 It's really useful to know which cvar was added/modified/removed with updates.

 ## Table of content